chriscowley/pelican-chriscowley/content/2014-01-08-rhel-and-centos-joining-forces.rst

 The RHEL Ecosystem
 ==================

-{% pullquote %} In the beginning there is
+In the beginning there is
 `Fedora <https://fedoraproject.org>`__), where the RHEL developers get to play.
-Here is where they can try new things and make mistakes. {"In Fedora things can break without people really worrying"} (especially in Rawhide).
+Here is where they can try new things and make mistakes.
+In Fedora things can break without people really worrying (especially in Rawhide).
 The exception to this is my wife as we run it on the family PC and she gets quite frustrated with its foibles.
-However, she knew she was marrying a geek from the outset, so I will not accept any blame for this. {% endpullquote %}}
+However, she knew she was marrying a geek from the outset, so I will not accept any blame for this.

 Periodically, the the Fedora developers will pull everything together and create a release that has the potential to be transformed into RHEL.